0xbhag/shs-go/README.md

 - [ ] File upload support (upload files directly to the shared directory)
 - [ ] Improved frontend UI design

+## Why bother?

+Built as a practice project to explore and learn Go's `net/http` package.